Originally Published on September 11, 2018. Last Updated on June 24, 2021.

 - Cape Cod Folding Adirondack Chair – Take the comfort and relaxation of the Adirondack chair anywhere with a folding model weighing 39 pounds that sports the same traditional back design as the Cape Cod Adirondack Chair.

-- Yacht Club Shellback Adirondack Chair – If your budget is a little higher consider the Shellback Adirondack chair that boasts an intuitively contoured back design with six slats for extra support.
+- Yacht Club Shellback Adirondack Chair – If your budget is a little higher, consider the Yacht Club Shellback Adirondack Chair that boasts an intuitively contoured back design with six slats for extra support.

 - Cape Cod Ultimate Adirondack – Get the most function out of your Adirondack purchase with a model that contains folding capabilities and includes a unique hideaway ottoman for added convenience.